 - A baby carrier or sling.
 Perfect for walking around the airport, and even better for when you arrive at your destination and it’s a long walk to baggage reclaim.
 This is one of the most essential items on my baby checklist for traveling.
 Here are some reviews of tried and tested baby carriers by me and fellow readers of Flying With A Baby.

 - Dummy/Pacifier – if your baby uses one this can help in relieving the pressure in their ears.
 If not, a feed from bottle or breast will have the same effect.

 - A baby sleeping bag.
-These are great as they help keep your baby used to the familiar and also more comfortable when in the bassinet, skycot, or even your lap.
+These are great to add to your travelling with baby checklist, as they help keep your baby used to the familiar and also more comfortable when in the bassinet, skycot, or even your lap.

 You can take usually take 2 extra items:-

 1. A collapsible pram/stroller/buggy.
 Think about using a stroller travel bag to keep all parts of the pram together, and to sneak in a few extra items for free (I’ve put nappies in before!)